-Children's Summer Camp at Cleeve House
+FFWP-UK Children's Summer Camp at Cleeve House in July 2018 a huge success

-By Richard Raineri, Miwa Shaw and Narumi Le Bas
+Richard Raineri, Miwa Shaw and Narumi Le Bas August 22, 2018

-he motto for this year's Children's Summer Camp was 'Circle of Life', taking inspiration from The Lion King's focus on knowing our place in the world and recognising and learning about the importance of our roots.
+The motto for this year's Children's Summer Camp was 'Circle of Life', taking inspiration from The Lion King's focus on knowing our place in the world and recognising and learning about the importance of our roots.
 The weather conveniently matched up to this theme, with the sun shining gloriously upon our 'village' (Cleeve House) throughout the camp.
 Each participant was put into one of four 'tribes': The Giraffes, the Kookaburras, the Chameleons and the Monkeys.
 The tribes were then split into junior and senior teams, each looked after by a teenage team leader.
 All 8 team leaders were great role models and flourished in their position of older siblings to the participants.